Obama pitches tax, jobs ideas on campaign-style tour

 In his Tuesday night address that afforded him one of his biggest political stages of the year, Obama set as a central campaign theme a populist call for greater economic fairness.

-He mentioned taxes 34 times and jobs 32 times during his hourlong speech, emphasizing the two issues at the heart of this year's presidential campaign.
+He mentioned taxes 34 times and jobs 32 times during his hourlong speech, emphasising the two issues at the heart of this year's presidential campaign.

 But Obama seemed to put no blame on himself for a fragile economic recovery and high unemployment that could trip up his re-election bid.